This post may contain affiliate links. Please read our disclosure policy.

 You can blend the drained and rinsed can of beans in a food processor if that's all you have, but a blender will make the smoothest black bean puree.
 That means the smoothest brownie texture.

-Don't overbake for fudgy black bean brownies (but be sure to bake fully)
+Don't overbake (but bake fully)

-For a firmer, more cake-like brownie, you can bake your brownies for a few minutes less.
+For a firmer, more cake-like brownie, stop baking as soon as they are set in the center and don't jiggle when moved side to side.
 They'll be really fudgy, though, so stick the cooled tin of brownies in the freezer or refrigerator for a few minutes for clean slicing.
+Be careful not to underbake them, though, or they won't hold together even after they cool.

-Let the bean brownies cool completely for clean slicing
+Let them cool completely for clean slicing

 Since the taste is rich chocolate, just like you'd expect, you really can serve them any way you would a classic gf brownie.
 Here are a few serving suggestions, but of course they're perfect on their own: